Bounded Exponential Sums with Multiplicative Coefficients: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Oleksiy Klurman for putting them in touch with each other, and for several useful discussions and conversations, as well as suggesting the problem.
-F.T. would like to thank Christopher Atherfold and Besfort Shala for interesting discussions, and Misha Rudnev for moral support.
-F.T. would additionally like to thank C{\'e}dric Pilatte for discussion on \thref{conjecture}.
-The authors also thank Oleksiy Klurman and Besfort Shala for useful comments on an earlier version of this paper. \smallbreak The second author is supported by a Heilbronn Doctoral Partnership.
+The second and third authors would like to thank Oleksiy Klurman for putting them in touch with each other, and for many useful discussions and conversations, as well as suggesting the problem.
+The first author was added to this paper after the third author visited Paris at the invitation of R{\'e}gis de la Bret{\`e}che, which led to the authors proving a stronger version of \thref{stronger,special} and a new result (\thref{bazinmain}).
+We would like to thank R{\'e}gis de la Bret{\`e}che for his hospitality and encouragement during the visit, as well as helpful discussions.
+F.T. would additionally like to thank Christopher Atherfold and Besfort Shala for interesting discussions, Misha Rudnev for moral support, and C{\'e}dric Pilatte for discussion on \thref{conjecture}.
+The authors also thank R{\'e}gis de la Bret{\`e}che, Oleksiy Klurman and Besfort Shala for useful comments on an earlier version of this paper. \smallbreak The third author is supported by a Heilbronn Doctoral Partnership.